datatrustengineering/DataTrustEngineering/docs/patterns/USE_CASES.md

 ## Data Trust Engineering (DTE) Use Cases and Trust Dashboard

 Welcome to the **Data Trust Engineering (DTE) Use Cases** and **Trust Dashboard**, flagship artifacts of the Data Trust Engineering movement.
-These open-source tools and examples embody DTE’s principles of trust, engineering rigor, and AI-readiness as outlined in the [Data Trust Manifesto](../Manifesto.md).
+These open-source tools and examples embody DTE’s principles of trust, engineering rigor, and AI-readiness as outlined in the [Data Trust Manifesto](../Manifesto).

 Traditional data governance fails **70–85% of the time** (Gartner, 2025) due to bureaucracy, policy-heavy models, and conflation of compliance with technical data management.
 DTE replaces these approaches with engineering-driven, vendor-neutral artifacts that demonstrate practical, reproducible trust in data systems.

 ---

+## Mission for Examples & Design Patterns

+The examples in this guide are designed as **illustrations, not end-to-end products**.
+Each one shows how DTE principles can be applied in practice using open-source components.
+Think of them as **recipes** that teams can fork, adapt, and extend—not polished systems.

+Over time, these examples will also evolve into a library of **design patterns for Trust Engineering**.
+- Patterns for **shift-left quality** (contracts at ingestion)
+- Patterns for **lineage and observability** (OpenLineage integration, monitoring pipelines in real time)
+- Patterns for **AI trust** (fairness, explainability, drift checks)
+- Patterns for **AI evaluations** (systematic LLM/RAG evals, confidence scoring, guardrail testing)
+- Patterns for **observability** (metrics, logging, tracing tied to trust indicators)
+- Patterns for **technical debt management** (dbt tests, Great Expectations)

+The goal is to provide **starting points** and **reusable patterns** that make trust engineering approachable, repeatable, and community-driven.

+---

+## Purpose of the Use Cases

+These use cases are not full-blown projects or attempts to rebuild the entire ecosystem of governance and AI tools.
+The ecosystem is already too large and fragmented.
+Instead, the purpose is to act as a guide with examples, showing how open-source components can be applied to real trust problems.

+- **Baseline, not best-in-class**: The goal is not to compete with enterprise tools, but to set a baseline reference that’s easy to understand and extend.
+- **Trust Dashboard as MVP**: This is the anchor artifact — a lightweight starting point that demonstrates DTE principles (trust, rigor, AI-readiness) in a tangible way.
+- **Examples, not platforms**: Each use case is a recipe (e.g., data contracts at ingestion, lineage with OpenLineage, fairness checks with Fairlearn), not a production-ready service.
+- **Community-first**: The structure invites contributions, but the priority is to show how to start, not to provide a polished ecosystem out of the gate.

 ## The DTE Trust Dashboard